Mr-emeka/Mr-emeka/README.md

 ![Profile views](https://gpvc.arturio.dev/mr-emeka)

-- 🔭 Open Source Contrubutor ( 2023 Goal 🌟)
+- 🔭 Open Source Contributor ( 2024 Goal 🌟)
 - 🌱 I’m currently learning some new technologies.
 - 💬 Ask me about Javascript.
 - 📫 How to reach me: speak2c.emeka@gmail.com.
-- ⚡ Fun fact: I smile alot.
+- ⚡ Fun fact: I smile a lot.
-- 👯 I’m looking to collaborate on any web related projects.
+- 👯 I’m looking to collaborate on any web-related projects.